altaiirdesmond/Ambient-Logging-Using-Firebase/README.md

 # Android-SensorMonitor

-Using android application to datalog sensor data produce by arduino thru ESP8266 within the same network.
-Not on cloud
+Using android application to datalog sensor data produce by arduino thru ESP8266 which is stored to a firebase database